Kyle Tucker Player Props: Astros vs. Nationals

 Kyle Tucker At The Plate

-- Tucker has driven in a run in 25 games this season (39.1%), including 11 games with more than one RBI (17.2%).
-He has also driven home three or more of his team's runs in two contests.
+- Tucker has picked up an RBI in 40.0% of his games this year, with two or more RBI in 16.9% of his games.
+He has also plated three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.